Relintai/pandemonium_engine_docs/tutorials/animation/introduction.rst

    Add Call Method Track

-Select the `class_AudioStreamPlayer` node in the selection window.
+Select the `AudioStreamPlayer` node in the selection window.
 Godot adds the track with the reference to the node.

 .. figure:: img/animation_select_audiostreamplayer.png